Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies: Results

-Fig.~\ref{fig:R} shows the L\'evy scale parameters $R_\text{out}$, $R_\text{side}$, and $R_\text{long}$.
-In all three directions, a clear decreasing trend with $m_\text{T}$ is observed, as traditionally attributed to an expanding source~\cite{PHENIX:2004yan}, and observed in hydrodynamic models as well~\cite{Csorgo:1995bi}.
+Fig.~\ref{fig:R} shows the Lévy scale parameters $R_\text{out}$, $R_\text{side}$, and $R_\text{long}$.
+In all three directions, a clear decreasing trend with $m_\text{T}$ is observed, as traditionally attributed to an expanding source~\cite{PHENIX:2004yan} and collective flow, to some extent present in the microscopic UrQMD simulations, and observed in hydrodynamic models as well~\cite{Csorgo:1995bi}.
 On the other hand, several differences can be identified in terms of exact trends and values.
 Notably, in the ``out'' direction in the very low transverse mass regions, for all energies, a small maximum appears at around 0.2 GeV.
-There is also a clear ordering of the parameters at low $m_{\rm T}$: radii are decreasing in the order of ``long'', ``out'', ``side'', while this ordering changes at higher $m_{\rm T}$ values: the longitudinal scale becomes almost as small as the ``side'' one.
+There is also a clear $R_{\text{long}}>R_{\text{out}}>R_{\text{side}}$ ordering of the parameters at low $m_{\rm T}$.
+This changes at higher $m_{\text{T}}$ values: the $R_{\text{long}}$ becomes considerably smaller than $R_{\text{out}}$.
+This behavior is was also found in EPOS3~\cite{Kincses:2025izu} and EPOS4~\cite{Huang:2025edi} analyses, as well as experimental data~\cite{STAR:2014shf}.
+It is important furthermore to note that this HBT radii ordering has been seen to depend on the collision energy: $R_{\text{long}}$ increases with $\sqrt{s_{\text{NN}}}$ stronger than the other radii, due to its connection to the system lifetime~\cite{Makhlin:1987gm}, and becomes larger than the other radii for all $m_{\text{T}}$ values.
+This is apparent in both EPOS4~\cite{Huang:2025edi} as well as in experimental data~\cite{STAR:2014shf}.
+Both show in particular that in the $\sqrt{s_{\text{NN}}}<20$ GeV collision energy range, $R_{\text{out}}$ is larger than $R_{\text{long}}$.
+This behavior is also seen in our UrQMD results.
+This ordering is strongly connected to the medium properties and phase transition strength~\cite{STAR:2014shf}, and future three-dimensional measurements are required to distinguish between different scenarios and Equations of State.
 To compare with one-dimensional femtoscopic analyses, it is also important to investigate the average $\bar{R} = \sqrt{\left(R_\text{out}^2+R_\text{side}^2+R_\text{long}^2\right)/3}$, shown as a function of $m_{\rm T}$ in Fig.~\ref{fig:Rs}a.
 Fig.~\ref{fig:Rs}b shows the collision energy dependence of the radii in three K$_\text{T}$ intervals.
 These exhibit a similar increase; however, their trends are slightly different, especially in the case of the lowest $K_{\rm T}$ bin, similarly to the case of $\langle \alpha\rangle$.